 Cognitive Reappraisal: Rewiring Your Brain’s Story About Stress

 Your brain’s interpretation of stressful events — not the events themselves — determines your resilience response.
-This cognitive reappraisal process happens automatically, driven by learned patterns that can be consciously redirected through neuroplasticity training.
+Research by Immordino-Yang (2021) demonstrated that this cognitive reappraisal process operates automatically through learned neural patterns, but these patterns can be consciously redirected through targeted neuroplasticity work.

 Reappraisal operates through the prefrontal cortex’s executive control over limbic system responses.
 When you consciously reframe a stressful situation, you’re literally rewiring the neural pathways that generate emotional and physiological reactions.